-Objective

-- A. To assess surface exposure over the reef.

-Only reef covered with less than 3 ft of

-water will be assayed.

-- B. Immersion dose in offshore beaches.

-- C. Definition of activity levels in the lagoon and major outflow areas over the reefs.

-- Assessment of sediment concentration levels.

-- (a) Shore to 10-fathom terrace in lagoon.

-- (b) Terrace to deep basin of lagoon.

-- (c) Deep basin.

-- (d) Craters.

-2. Water concentration.

-Method

-Personnel operating from rafts or on foot utilizing β - γ survey meters.
+Objective Method To Onl wat assess surface exposure over the reef. y reef covered with less than 3 ft of ter will be assayed.
+Personnel operating from rafts or on foot utilizing β - γ survey meters. lmı mersion dose in offshore beaches.
 Analysis of water and sediment samples and in situ detection methods using the Boston Whaler.
+Def and inition of activity levels in the lagoon major outflow areas over the reefs.
+1. Assessment of sediment concentra- tion levels. (a) Shore to 10-fathom terrace in lagoon. (b) Terrace to deep basin of lagoon. (c) Deep basin. (d) Craters.
 Using the Whaler and LCU, sediment cores, grab samples, suspended material, and bottom water will be collected and analyzed.
 An in situ detector will be used to define relative activity levels of the bottom.
 A detailed bottom survey using an in situ NaI detector will be conducted off Runit, followed by extensive sediment sampling.
 The device used to obtain a bottom sample in any area will depend entirely on the composition of the sediment.
 The sediment in the lagoon varies from fine sand to coral and algae.
-The percent of each type of bottom material depends on location, although, in general, a higher percentage of fine material is found closer to shore where a corer may be used.
+The percent of each type of bottom material depends on location, although, in general, a higher per- centage of fine material is found close to shore where a corer may be used.
 In the deeper area of the lagoon higher percentages of formanifera and nolimeda debris dominate.
 In these areas dredging and grab sampling will be more successful.
+2. Water concentration.
 Surface-to-bottom profiles will be obtained by pumping 55-liter water samples.
 Samples will be obtained from 18 stations in the lagoon and 18 stations over the reef.
 Both the Whaler and LCU will be utilized.
-Fifty 5-gal bottom water samples and suspended sediment will be obtained in the Runit area.
+Fifty 5-gal bottom water samples and suspended sediment will be ob- tained in the Runit area.